credmark/credmark-models-py/README.md

 Moreover, the Credmark Model Framework includes the credmark-dev command-line tool that lets you list the models in the local repo and run local models as you develop.
 It will also run remote non-local models on the server by automatically doing API calls when models are not present locally.
 Once the Credmark model framework is installed you can use this command-line tool.

+You can browse the models that are already deployed at the [Credmark Model Documentation](https://gateway.credmark.com/model-docs) site.

 # Quickstart

 ## Prerequisites